Have you ever wonder about the success of Khan Academy or Ted-Ed?

 - Infographic animation

 Each type of animation has its own advantages as well as disadvantages.
 Some are more complicated in the producing process but result in more professional vibe.
 Some are much simpler but still impress your students.
 Every type of animation could suit your courses, you just have to choose what is the most appropriate.
 Moreover, there are many ways to combine these types of animation with your other teaching materials.
 It’d be the best if you contact a professional animation studio for more information.

 Boost engagement?
 Add creativity!

 You don’t want your educational animated videos to be just a plain and boring piece of running text or number.
 The main concept of animation for educational purposes is to make online learning more entertaining while remaining informative.
 Animation should be fun despite how complicated and academic it is about.

 - Storytelling: Lots of educational organizations transform their lessons into motivational and inspiring stories.
-When human factor is added into the video, students feel more related and connected to the courses.
+When human factor is added to the video, students feel more related and connected to the courses.
 This is why the more relevant to the reality courses are, the more engaged students become.

 - Humor: You don’t need a professional entertainer to live up your course.
 Fun is in everything, design and content, text and voiceover.
 It is not necessary to include teacher joke somewhere in the video, imagination runs free with animation.

 The potential of animation is undeniable.
 The animation could help learners boost their engagement and understanding, which results in better learning outcomes.
 Moreover, with new technology, the animation is produced at more reasonable cost.
 Choose the right format and create the right content, then, animation works.

 Let’s see how we change your eLearning content into engaging animations